Foreign investors spurn U.S. Treasuries as curve threatens to invert

 Higher hedging costs would not have discouraged investors if longer-term bond yields had risen as much as short-term yields.

-The yield on 10-year U.S Treasuries, however, has only risen to 2.8 percent US10YT=RR compared with 2.1-2.3 percent before the start of the Fed’s tightening in late 2015.
+The yield on 10-year U.S Treasuries, however, has only risen to 2.8 percent compared with 2.1-2.3 percent before the start of the Fed’s tightening in late 2015.
 Two-year yields have meanwhile risen 160 basis points, to 2.7 percent.

 Last week, a section of the curve inverted when the five-year bond yield dropped below two-year and three-year yields.